Fox News Hit With Lawsuit Over Coronavirus Coverage, Accused Of ‘Campaign Of Deception’ By Nonprofit Group

 On March 9, Regan said on air that the pandemic was an “impeachment scam” intended to “demonize and destroy” Donald Trump.

-The lawsuit alleges that Hannity has dismissed the coronavirus as a “hoax,” though Hannity has since claimed that he referred only to the Democratic congressional response to the pandemic as a “hoax.”
+The lawsuit alleges that Hannity has dismissed the coronavirus as a “hoax,” though Hannity has since claimed that he referred only to the Democratic Congressional response to the pandemic as a “hoax.”

 WASHLITE seeks a court injunction to stop Fox News from airing further “false” information about the coronavirus pandemic.
-But Fox News General Counsel Lily Fu Claffee told the San Diego paper that the group’s lawsuit was “wrong on the facts, frivolous on the law,” and that the network would seek sanctions against the nonprofit group for filing the legal action.
+But Fox News general counsel Lily Fu Claffee told the San Diego paper that the group’s lawsuit was “wrong on the facts, frivolous on the law,” and that the network would seek sanctions against the nonprofit group for filing the legal action.